-The Science News report, Imagination Medicine, covers recent research on how the placebo effect works in the brain.
-(Also, Google: More Than Just a Sugar Pill) It confirms my sense that religion works its wonders through the placebo effect as well.
+The Science News report, Imagination Medicine, covers research on how the placebo effect functions in the brain.
+(Also, google [More Than Just a Sugar Pill].)
+It confirms my sense that religion also works by way of the placebo effect.
 Consider this excerpt from the report for example…

 It all boils down to expectation.
 If you expect pain to diminish, the brain releases natural painkillers.
 If you expect pain to get worse, the brain shuts off the processes that provide pain relief.
 Somehow, anticipation trips the same neural wires as actual treatment does.

-“It all boils down to expectation,” he says, and expectation is the currency religion uses — expectations of social connection, virtue, wisdom, salvation, escape from death and suffering.
+“It all boils down to expectation,” he says, and expectation is the currency religion uses — expectations of social connection, virtue, wisdom, salvation from death and suffering.

 Most important is how religion provides the promise of social connection for fellow believers.
 As they say, misery loves company.
 Let’s face it; life is work.
 We struggle, either to obtain basic physical needs, or when those are met, our more elusive and never-ending psyche-emotional needs.